You've Got a Way

 "You've Got a Way" is a song by Canadian singer Shania Twain.
 It was released in June 1999 as the ninth single from her third studio album, Come on Over.
 It was also the fourth single released to adult contemporary radio and fifth to Oceania.
 It was written by Robert John "Mutt" Lange and Twain.
 The song was also remixed and used for the film Notting Hill.
 "You've Got a Way" was included on the Come on Over Tour in a medley with two ballads from her second studio album, The Woman in Me.
 "You've Got a Way" was nominated for Song of the Year at the 42nd Grammy Awards.
+As of January 2025, "You've Got a Way" has received over 100 million streams across YouTube and Spotify.

 Critical reception

 Billboard magazine reviewed the single favorably, calling it hooky and "wedding-ready," though they wrote that it is less captivating than several of her prior songs.

 Chart performance

 "You've Got a Way" debuted on the Billboard Hot Country Singles & Tracks chart the week of June 19, 1999, at number 61, the highest debut of the week.
 The single spent 20 weeks on the chart and climbed to a peak position of number 13 on August 14, 1999, where it remained for one week.
 "You've Got a Way" became Twain's first song off Come on Over to miss the top ten on the country charts; however, it did become her 14th (eighth consecutive) top 20 single.

 On adult contemporary radio, "You've Got a Way" debuted at number 28 the week of July 31, 1999, the highest debut of the week.
 The single spent 26 weeks on the chart and quickly climbed to a peak position of number six on September 11, 1999, where it remained for one week.
 "You've Got a Way" became Twain's fourth consecutive top ten and top 20 single.
 On the Hot 100, "You've Got a Way" peaked at number 49, and reached 42 on the Hot 100 Airplay chart.